nriccar/sweet-rn/README.md

 Before starting, please make sure you have the [environment set up for react-native cli](https://reactnative.dev/docs/environment-setup).

-#### Clone project

-`create-sweetrn` cli will guide you trought the steps to create your project.
-You will be able to choose the project name and a custom package bundle id (optional).
+Next, run the CLI command to create a new project:

 ```sh
 npx create-sweetrn
 ```

+`create-sweetrn` cli will guide you trought the steps to create your project.
+You will be able to choose the project name and a custom package bundle id (optional).

 #### Install dependencies